ph0wn/ph0wn.github.io/_posts/2021-09-17-codeofconduct.md

 	    </p>

 	    <h2><i class="fas fa-thumbs-up"></i> Expected behaviors</h2>
-	     Expected behavior of attendees include, but is not limited to, the following:
+	     Expected behavior of attendees include, but is <i>not limited</i> to, the following:

 	     <ul>
 	     <li>Treat others with respect and dignity;</li>